mlcommons/mobile_app_open/mobile_back_litert/README.md

   is no fallback to catch it: if the budget runs out the app goes down.
 Watch the `[mem] llm: before GPU compile` and `[mem] llm: after GPU compile` lines to see what the delegate actually costs.
-* **`stable_diffusion` cannot use Metal with the models that ship today, but the models can be rewritten so that it can.** Each of the three published exports fails to compile against the Metal accelerator:
+* **`stable_diffusion` cannot use Metal with the published v5_0 exports, but they can be rewritten so that it can** -- which is what the `*_litert_v2` models the Metal choice downloads are.
+Each of the three v5_0 exports fails to compile against the Metal accelerator:

   ```text
   WARNING: Attempting to use a delegate that only supports static-sized tensors